dotnet/docs-maui/docs/get-started/installation.md

 ---
-title: "Install Visual Studio 2022 to develop cross-platform apps using .NET MAUI"
+title: "Install Visual Studio 2022 and Visual Studio Code to develop cross-platform apps using .NET MAUI"
-description: "Learn how to install Visual Studio 2022 and Visual Studio 2022 for Mac, to develop native, cross-platform apps using .NET MAUI." ms.date: 11/13/2023
+description: "Learn how to install Visual Studio 2022 and Visual Studio Code with the .NET MAUI extension to develop native, cross-platform apps using .NET MAUI." ms.date: 06/12/2024
 ---

 # Installation

-Developing native, cross-platform .NET Multi-platform App UI (.NET MAUI) apps requires Visual Studio 2022 17.8 or greater, or Visual Studio 2022 for Mac 17.6.
+Developing native, cross-platform .NET Multi-platform App UI (.NET MAUI) apps requires Visual Studio 2022 17.8 or greater, or the latest Visual Studio Code with the .NET MAUI extension.

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vswin)